 Sheridan Memorial History

 Serving the medical needs of our region requires many dedicated professionals.
-The staff of Sheridan Memorial includes one medical doctor, three family nurse practitioners, 3 physician assistants, a contracted radiologist, two radiology techs, four clinical laboratory scientists, physical, occupational and speech therapists, a registered dietitian and 15 plus nurses (both R.N. and L.P.N.).
+The staff of Sheridan Memorial includes two medical doctors, three family nurse practitioners, two physician assistants, a contracted radiologist, two radiology techs, three clinical laboratory scientists, physical, occupational and speech therapists, a registered dietitian and 15 plus nurses (both R.N. and L.P.N.).
 The hospital has both major and minor surgical capabilities.

 Sheridan Memorial Hospital Association was established in March of 1922.
 A new hospital was built in 1953 with an addition constructed in 1964, bringing the total bed capacity to 32.
 Four years later in 1968, the structure was again expanded, but this time the 27 additional beds were designated for long-term care.
 The 1968 building project also included a new kitchen and dining area.
 In 1979, the east wing of the nursing home was built, bringing the total number of beds available to 89.
 A new emergency room was completed in 1984.
 Over the years a number of hospital beds were converted for use as long-term care beds.
 As of January 1, 1990 our bed complement was 23 hospital beds (including ICU and Post Postpartum) and 66 long term care beds.
 The ever-increasing demand for long-term care beds instituted another building project in July of 1990.
 Upon completion of this project in the spring of 1992 our bed compliment changed to: 19 hospital beds (2 ICU and 2 Postpartum beds included) and 77 long term care beds.